 To coordinate and lead the preparation of periodic self-studies for consideration within the institution and for use in periodic external reviews

-To monitor the institutional effectiveness and provide related support to the Rector's office
+To monitor the institutional effectiveness and provide related support to the office of the President.

 To liaise with local and international accreditation bodies